p-razavi/coder-website/content/pubpres.md

 ## **PRESENTATIONS**

+**[2024]**

+Razavi, P., & Powers, S. (2024, February). *Item Word Count and Response Time as a Window into Participants’ Response Processes: Insights from a Large Educational Dataset*.
+Poster Presented at the 25th Annual Convention of Society for Personality and Social Psychology in San Diego, CA.

 **[2023]**

 Razavi.
 P. (2023, April). *Emotions as signals of relational violations: The cases of anger and gheirat.* Invited Presentation to the Psychology Department at the Linfield University, OR.